International-Data-Spaces-Association/Building-Blocks-Catalog/identity_management.md

 # Identity Management (IM)

 ## Definition
 <div align="justify">The IM building block allows identification, authentication, and authorisation of stakeholders operating in a data space.
-It ensures that organisations, individuals, machines, and other actors are provided with acknowledged identities, and that those identities can be authenticated and verified, including additional information provisioning1, to be used by authorisation mechanisms to enable access and usage control.
+It ensures that organisations, individuals, machines, and other actors are provided with acknowledged identities, and that those identities can be authenticated and verified, including additional information provisioning, to be used by authorisation mechanisms to enable access and usage control.
 The IM building block can be implemented on the basis of readily available IM platforms that cover parts of the required functionality.</div>

 ## Role and Scope
 <div allign="justify">Provides authentication and authorisation of data space participants.</div>